Zalewa/voyandz/SPECS.md

 Authorization
 -------------

-This is a FFA situation.
+This is a free-for-all situation.
 Authorization is currently not in the goals.

 If needed, basic HTTP authorization can be implemented.